The-Aether-Team/The-Aether-II/README.md

 ### Permissions
 You are free to upload or share any commentary, screenshots, videos, or anything else you make of the Aether II Rewrite.
 Go for it!

-However, **you are not permitted to redistribute (upload) compiled builds** of the Aether Rewrite.
+However, **you are not permitted to redistribute (upload) compiled builds** of the Aether Rewrite publicly.
 This includes builds that have been released by Gilded Games publicly or for patrons, and builds you have compiled from the Git repository.
 It's not a very nice thing to do, and may result in your access to said builds being removed.

 ### License
 The Aether II rewrite is under the [GNU GPL v3](http://www.gnu.org/licenses/gpl-3.0.en.html) license.